the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.5.10.1] 2017-08-16 =

+* Fix - Updates common library to resolve a range of issues preventing frontend assets from loading and breaking parts of our user interface [85017]

 = [4.5.10] 2017-08-09 =

 * Fix - Avoid duplicate events when importing from some iCal, Google Calendar and Facebook feeds in Event Aggregator (our thanks to Jason Sears, controlyours and many other users for highlighting these issues) [67038]